 It’s also flexible and accommodating.
 You can tweak to your liking the amounts of spices you use.
 Maybe a little more cumin and cilantro.
 Maybe less of both.
 The same goes for the fenugreek, turmeric, garam masala, and freshly grated ginger.

 Speaking of which, that’s another great thing about aloo gobi.
 It’s vegetarian.
 And, if you skip the butter that I love to use for melting down the onions and garlic — and, ahem, crowning the basmati — it’s also vegan.
-For dedicated meat-eaters, that means aloo gobi is a grand dish to serve to all your pals.
+For dedicated vegetarians, that means aloo gobi is a grand dish to serve to all your pals.